Reflecting and Paraphrasing

 ‘Yeah, my dad.
 He really gets to me when he is non-accepting.’

-So you can get clarification in this way, so you can adjust where you are to make sure that the empathic bond is strong and that you are truly within that client’s frame of reference.
+So you can get clarification in this way.
+You can adjust where you are to make sure that the empathic bond is strong and that you are truly within the client’s frame of reference.

 Definition of Paraphrasing in Counselling

 Paraphrasing is repeating back your understanding of the material that has been brought by the client, using your own words.

 A paraphrase reflects the essence of what has been said.

 We all use paraphrasing in our everyday lives.
 If you look at your studies to become a counsellor or psychotherapist, you paraphrase in class.

 Maybe your lecturer brings a body of work, and you listen and make notes: you’re paraphrasing as you distill this down to what you feel is important.

 How Paraphrasing Builds Empathy

 How does paraphrasing affect the client-counsellor relationship?